 Marginal (emergent) plants have their roots in shallow water, and their shoots are growing above the water.
 Plant them along the margin, where they’ll offer hiding and mating places, surfaces for eggs and critters to cling to, and visual appeal, as well.
 They’re also suitable for a bog garden.

 Submergent plants, also called oxygenators, live underwater.
-They’re important to aquatic species—fish, plants and everything else — because they absorb carbon dioxide and release oxygen just as terrestrial plants do.
-They help keep water clear and alive.
+They’re important to aquatic species—fish, plants, tadpoles, and everything else — because they absorb carbon dioxide and release oxygen just as terrestrial plants do.
+They help keep water clear and fresh.

-Selecting plants for your pond involves consideration of several factors, including the size of the pond, the depth of the water, the amount of sunlight, whether the plants will spend the winter in your basement and more.
+Selecting plants for your pond involves consideration of several factors, including the size of the pond, the depth of the water, the amount of sunlight, whether the plants will spend the winter in your basement, and more.

 Below are lists of native plants suitable for a pond, sorted by type.
 The border plants listed are moisture-loving, so keep them well watered.

 Aquatic plants need to be monitored.
 Some native water plants you may have heard of are listed by the Center for Invasive Species and Ecosystem Health for their aggressiveness, and are thus omitted from these lists.
 Take care not to use them: They’d require diligent oversight in your pond, and if they escape to a nearby waterway are a threat to the environment.

 A good way to keep marginal plants from overtaking your pond is to plant them in 1- to 5-gallon pots (3.8 to 10 l) in soil topped with gravel, then place the pot in the water.

 For lots of information about building a pond that’s large, small, or even in a barrel, here’s an excellent site.

 P = perennial; G = grass; S = shrub; T = tree